IODeep: an IOD for the introduction of deep learning in the DICOM standard: Motivation of the work

-The literature reports that AI-based medical imaging frameworks making use of the DICOM standard aimed at integrating AI into the radiological workflow rather than trying to include them in the standard itself.
 In \cite{Dikici2020} a roadmap is proposed for integrating AI image analysis algorithms into existing radiology workflows: a case study on brain MRI is presented.
 In \cite{Kathiravelu2021} a framework called \textit{Niffler} is presented, that is a Machine Learning (ML) framework retrieving images from the PACS using DICOM network listeners.
 Niffler extracts and processes metadata from the acquired images at the research clusters, then it executes both ML and real-time analytics pipelines on the radiological images, and their textual metadata.
 In \cite{Castillo2020} a ML model for the automatic analysis of medical images in the radiological workflow is integrated into a PACS system by using DICOM services provided by open-source tools.
 A DL architecture is trained for classifying chest X-ray images and it is reported as a case study.
 A DICOM Imaging Router is presented in \cite{dicomrouterbodypart2021} that incorporates CNNs for categorizing unknown DICOM X-ray images into five anatomical groups: ``abdominal'', ``adult chest'', ``pediatric chest'', ``spine'', and ``others''.

 The frameworks outlined above, connect themselves to a DICOM infrastructure to carry out their task.
 Therefore, their use requires many tricks that radiologists must learn \cite{Recht2020}.
-In essence, the DICOM standard and the AI techniques remain two separate worlds that play their role in synergy when needed without real integration.
-Right now, the information architecture of the DICOM standard does not foresee any type of inclusion of AI, neither as a proper IOD nor in terms of defining a suitable Information Object Module (IOM) to be included in a more general structure.
+In essence, the DICOM standard and the AI techniques remain two separate worlds that play their role in synergy when needed, without real integration.